kkinnear/zprint/doc/reference.md

 some functions are more clearly comprehended when processed specially for pretty printing.
 Generally, if a function call fits on the current line, none of these classifications matter.
-These only come into play when the function call doesn't fit on the current line.
+These only come into play when the function call doesn't fit on the current line, although you can define a function type to never allow it to formatted on a single line.
 The following examples are shown with an implied width of well less than 80 columns in order to demonstrate the function style in a concise manner.